McLarenCollege/foundations_public/print-christmas-tree-part-1.md

-Modify the below code to print the following tree pattern on the console.
+Modify the below code and create a function called `printChristmasTreePart1` which takes in a number `n` and prints the following tree pattern on the console.

 ***CODE TEMPLATE***
 ****************